 - Additionally, you can start to roll side to side.
-Rolling up and down only target muscle at a certain position.
+Rolling up and down only targets muscles at a certain position.
 Going side to side creates more room and helps to get to all of the corners.

 - You can stop doing this exercise after you see there is no more change.

 Rolling sore muscles is fine as long as you don’t apply too much pressure on that sensitive spot.
-Pain signal coming from the muscle tissue alerts you that this area can be tight, stiff, or inflamed and you should spend some time to reduce that pain.
+Pain signal coming from the muscle tissue alerts you that this area can be tight, stiff, or inflamed and you should spend some time reducing that pain.